cimo/One_workspace/README.md

 # One workspace

-Is a docker service container for have, in one space, a complete develop tools that looks and work in same way on all machine.
+Docker service container for have, in one space, a complete develop tools that looks and work in same way on all machine.

 ## Info: